 - 3.5mm headphone port

 The OnePlus Nord N100 isn’t out there to impress anyone with its design.
 It’s similar in layout to the OnePlus Nord and the OnePlus 8T, but is made entirely of plastic to cut manufacturing costs.
 It’s got thicker bezels and a larger punch hole than the aforementioned phones, too.
 Being such an affordable device, there’s no IP rating hare, either.
-Overall, the Nord N100 looks more or less like any other 2020 budget smartphone.
+Overall, the Nord N100 looks more or less like any other modern budget smartphone.

 Let’s take a tour.
 Upfront is a 6.52-inch IPS punch-hole display surrounded by fairly thick bezels with a larger chin at the bottom.
 On the rear is a triple camera module in the top left corner, a fairly quick capacitive fingerprint reader towards the middle, and some OnePlus branding.
 On the top, there’s a microphone.
 The bottom presents the USB-C port, a 3.5mm headphone port, a speaker, and a microphone.
 The left features a volume rocker and a dual-SIM and microSD card slot.
 Finally, on the right side resides the power button.
 Like its sister phone, the Nord N10, OnePlus has omitted its staple alert slider.

-Holding the Nord N100 in the hand, it feels its price.
+Holding the Nord N100 in hand, it feels its price.
 Aside from the Gorilla Glass 3-covered display, the rest of the device is made of plastic.
 The rails feel solid but are rather slippery.
 The buttons are clicky and don’t wobble.
 However, it’s the rear panel that really lets the phone down.
 It bows under the lightest amount of pressure and feels like it’s less than a millimeter thick.
 It’s cheap and hollow-feeling.
-This means that it’s less likely to crack and should be more durable long term, though.
+This means that it’s less likely to crack and should be more durable long-term, though.
 Unlike other OnePlus devices of late, this one doesn’t come with a case in the box.
 OnePlus perhaps expects you to use it “naked” since it’s less delicate than its other releases.

 The Nord N100 looks and feels like what you'd expect at this price point — cheap.

-The haptics feel rather weak and hollow which adds to the overall cheap feeling of the Nord N100.
-The hybrid stereo speakers are loud, but lack depth.
-I found the headphone port more useful for wired speakers than headphones but it’s handy to have either way.
+The haptics feel rather weak and hollow, which adds to the overall cheap feeling of the Nord N100.
+The hybrid stereo speakers are loud but lack depth.
+I found the headphone port more useful for wired speakers than headphones, but it’s handy to have either way.

 Display: The wrong choice